jeriek/xsec/README.md

 ```
 pip uninstall xsec
 ```
-The `pip` installation doesn't automatically include the data required to run `run_evaluation.py`.
+The `pip` installation doesn't automatically include the data required to run.
 To download data after `pip` installation, ensure `~/.local/bin` is in `$PATH`, and execute the following shell command:
 ```
 xsec-download-gprocs [<directory-for-xsec-data>]
 ```